pas-trop-de-zele/Scraper/README.md

 Successful in scraping but will need to find a different method prolly with regex since for some products, shoe size div has a different class.
 Also, need to speed up selenium, since this wouldn't be too competitive in buying fast

+Added some optimization such as disable js, pictures, plugins, etc. Would need to further investigate chrome profile and how it works since